TM; Acute transverse myelitis; Secondary transverse myelitis; Idiopathic transverse myelitis

 Hemingway C. Demyelinating disorders of the central nervous system.
 In: Kliegman RM, St. Geme JW, Blum NJ , Shah SS, Tasker RC and Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 618.

 Lim PAC.
 Transverse myelitis.
 In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
 4th ed.
 Philadelphia, PA: Elsevier; 2019:chap 162.

 National Institute of Neurological Disorders and Stroke website.
-Transverse myelitis fact sheet.
+Transverse myelitis.

 Reviewed by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.